 Business Analysts & Business Architects: What’s the Connection?

 While the two roles have completely different objectives, there is some common ground.
 Both professions stand to benefit from working collaboratively on business projects.
-Business Analysts may explore careers in Business Architecture and vice-versa.
+BAs may explore careers in Business Architecture and vice-versa.

 Business analysts have a strong knowledge of business operations and may have key information on the areas that can be improved or where there’s significant value to be added to business operations.
 This knowledge is particularly useful whenever improvements and opportunities recommended by the BA are in line with the strategy of the business.
 Requirements should therefore be in alignment with the business architecture and strategy of the organization.

-In the same vein, Business Architects model snapshots of the business to understand its capabilities and how value can be delivered.
-Understanding how value can be delivered to a large extent, involves a solid understanding of the business and extensive analysis - this is where business analysts come in.
+In the same vein, business architects model snapshots of the business to understand its capabilities and how value can be delivered.
+Understanding how value can be delivered to a large extent, involves a solid knowledge of the business and extensive analysis - this is where business analysts come in.
 Business architecture processes facilitate the identification of opportunities that are linked to the capabilities of the business and are therefore more practical and realistic to implement.

-Business Analysts stand to benefit from referring to the Business Architecture model and ensuring that requirements can be accommodated with the existing resources.
-Errors and irrelevant requirements may be identified during this mapping.
+Business analysts stand to benefit from referring to the Business Architecture model and ensuring that requirements can be accommodated with existing resources.
+Errors and irrelevant requirements may also be identified during this mapping.

-While projects are implemented through the creation and evaluation of the business architecture, Business analysts work on these projects to ensure a successful implementation and go to an increased level of detail during project implementation while Business Architects stay at a higher and more strategic level.
+While projects are implemented through the creation and evaluation of the business architecture, Business analysts work on these projects to ensure successful implementation and go to an increased level of detail during project implementation while Business architects stay at a higher and more strategic level.

 It is clear that both professions stand to benefit from one another.
-Business Analysts looking for a career change can explore the Business Architecture path which involves thinking innovatively and collaboratively to ensure the vision of the business is realized.
+BAs looking for a career change can explore the business architecture path which involves thinking creatively and collaboratively to ensure the vision of the business is realized.